 Stanley Halls aims to be one of South London’s premiere arts and performance centre.
 We offer a platform for the brightest and best of South London’s artistic community; giving local creatives the opportunity to reach out to audiences from across the city and beyond.

-Stanley Halls is a Grade II listed Edwardian arts venue in South Norwood, very close to Norwood Junction station.
+Stanley Halls is a Grade II listed Edwardian arts venue at Norwood Junction.
 A fascinating complex of unique Edwardian buildings built in 1904-11, the Halls comprise an art gallery, theatre hall and assembly rooms.
-The building was donated and designed for the people of South Norwood by William Ford Robinson Stanley (1829-1909), a prominent local inventor, industrialist and philanthropist.
+The building was donated and designed for his local community by William Ford Robinson Stanley (1829-1909); a prominent local inventor, industrialist and philanthropist.

-See the Living Heritage section for more on the history and plans of Stanley Halls, in the heart of South Norwood.
+See the Living Heritage section for more on the history and plans of Stanley Halls at Norwood Junction, in the heart of South Norwood.

 The Stanley People’s Initiative

-The Stanley People’s Initiative is a group of residents from SE25 and the local area, who want to see the wonderful Stanley Halls on South Norwood Hill running as a place of entertainment, community, arts, enterprise and learning once again.
-We are committed to the improvement of Stanley Halls in order to commercially and socially regenerate the Halls and South Norwood.
+The Stanley People’s Initiative is a group of residents from SE25 and the local area, who came together to ensure the wonderful Stanley Halls on South Norwood Hill is maintained as a centre for entertainment, community, arts, enterprise and learning.
+We are committed to the improvement of Stanley Halls as part of the overall ongoing commercial and social regeneration of South East London.

 The Board of Trustees: